How much do you know about Portuguese food?

 Along with bacalhau and octopus, another popular seafood in Portugal is the humble sardine.
 It’s used in many traditional Portuguese dishes, none more popular perhaps than sardinhas assadas.

-Grilled sardines have been celebrated in traditional Portuguese festivals for centuries, the most notable event being the annual Feast of St. Anthony or the Sardine Festival in Lisbon.
-For two days in June, the streets of Lisbon are imbued with the heavenly smells of freshly grilling sardines.
+Grilled sardines have been celebrated in Portuguese festivals for centuries, the most notable event being the annual Feast of St. Anthony or the Sardine Festival in Lisbon.
+For two days in June, the streets of Lisbon are imbued with the heavenly smells of freshly grilled sardines.

 12. Ameijoas a Bulhao Pato

-Ameijoas a bulhao pato refers to a Portuguese dish of clams made with olive oil, white wine, garlic, and cilantro.
-It’s a Lisbon food favorite often enjoyed as an appetizer with bread at many seafood restaurants in the capital.
+Ameijoas a bulhao pato refers to a dish of clams made with olive oil, white wine, garlic, bay leaves, and cilantro.
+It’s a Lisbon food favorite often enjoyed as an appetizer with bread at many Portuguese seafood restaurants in the capital.

 Ameijoas a bulhao pato is named after 19th-century Lisbon poet Raimundo Antonio de Bulhao Pato, a well-known Portuguese gastronomist who often mentioned the dish in his writings.